pierotofy/OpenSplat/README.md

 OpenSplat takes camera poses + sparse points in [COLMAP](https://colmap.github.io/) or [nerfstudio](https://docs.nerf.studio/quickstart/custom_dataset.html) project format and computes a [scene file](https://drive.google.com/file/d/1w-CBxyWNXF3omA8B_IeOsRmSJel3iwyr/view?usp=sharing) (.ply) that can be later imported for viewing, editing and rendering in other [software](https://github.com/MrNeRF/awesome-3D-gaussian-splatting?tab=readme-ov-file#open-source-implementations).

 Graphics card recommended, but not required!
-OpenSplat runs the fastest on NVIDIA and AMD GPUs, but can also run entirely on CPU power (~100x slower).
+OpenSplat runs the fastest on NVIDIA and AMD GPUs, but can also run entirely on the CPU (~100x slower).

 Commercial use allowed and encouraged under the terms of the [AGPLv3](https://www.tldrlegal.com/license/gnu-affero-general-public-license-v3-agpl-3-0). ✅

 ## Build

-Requirements:
+You can build OpenSplat with or without GPU support.

+Requirements for all builds:

  * **OpenCV**: `sudo apt install libopencv-dev` should do it.
- * **libtorch**: See instructions below
+ * **libtorch**: See instructions below.

 ### CPU

- **libtorch**: Visit https://pytorch.org/get-started/locally/ and select your OS, for package select "LibTorch".
+For libtorch visit https://pytorch.org/get-started/locally/ and select your OS, for package select "LibTorch".
 For compute platform you can select "CPU".

  Then: